RiccardoScott1/talktomycrawl/article_ollama.md

 After clicking `Create app` you'll have access to the URL, copy it for sending requests to ollama or setting up your n8n workflow.

 The best part: Every time you push changes to your repo Digital Ocean will re-build and re-deploy.

-## conclusion
+## **Conclusion**

+Hosting your own language model using Ollama on a cloud provider like DigitalOcean gives you full control over how your AI runs—without depending on third-party APIs or sending sensitive data to external services.
+Whether you're building a RAG system, embedding workflows in n8n, or powering a domain-specific chatbot, this setup provides privacy, speed, and cost predictability.

+While services like OpenAI, Google, or Anthropic offer convenience, they also come with constraints—rate limits, vendor lock-in, and recurring API costs.
+By self-hosting with Ollama, you gain the flexibility to scale, experiment, and integrate open-source LLMs into your own infrastructure on your terms.